githubteacher/intro-hector-demo/githubteacher-hometown.md

 # Orlando, FL
 - Weather is ☀️ and 🔥!
-- Best time to visit: Fall 🍃
+- Best time to visit: Fall 🍃 the weather tends to be cool.
 - Stay away from: Summer, Spring Breaks

 ### Things to Do